Saturday, November 29, 2025

-I tried, but never got beyond the brainstorming stage.
+I tried to write my Stoppardian play, but never got beyond the brainstorming stage.
 It's probably a mistake to start with the form and not with a subject of interest.
 Anyway, he died today, so he'll never see my homage, should I ever write it.

 Regardless, I loved what I read and I liked what I saw.

-The earth moved for me the first time I saw a play of his that I could understand.
+The earth moved for me the first time I saw a play of Stoppard's that I could understand.
 It was a one-act take-off on Agatha Christie's plays that he called The Real Inspector Hound.
 Mid-way, the phone rings and just keeps ringing.
-A theatre critic who has commented on the first half of the play gets annoyed and climbs up onto the stage to silence the phone.
+A theatre critic who has chatted loudly with a colleague during the first half of the play gets annoyed and climbs up onto the stage to silence the phone.
 From that point on, every line and stage movement is practically a repeat of the first half of the play, only it all means something new with this different character.

 Stoppard performed a similar feat in his screenplay for Russia House, which opens with a story told by Sean Connery, heard three times, verbatim.
-Each time we hear the words, we're seeing a different angle on the story that changes its meaning completely.
+Each encore accompanies images of the events from a different angle that upends our understanding of what Connery describes.

-I was delighted, and in awe.
-I felt the ground drop away, and I was in free-fall.
+Watching both of these works, I was awestruck and delighted.
+I felt the ground drop away, in free-fall.
 I'm always grateful for that experience.

-I got that same feeling from Arcadia, a much more substantial and emotional (and joyful!) play.
-I admit that other live performances were rarely as strong as the ones I imagined while I read and marked cross-references, puns, and epigrams.
-A Broadway production of Jumpers, a play I'd read with delight, was especially disappointing.
-I missed so much that I had caught on the page.
+I got that same feeling from Arcadia, a much more substantial, joyful, and meaningful play.
+I admit that other live performances of Stoppard's plays were rarely as strong as the ones I imagined while reading them, when I could make marginal notes of cross-references, puns, and epigrams.
+A Broadway production of Jumpers, a play I had read with acute pleasure, was especially disappointing.
+When the action was happening on stage, I missed so much that I had caught on the page.

 That's more or less my experience with other Stoppard plays.
 Below are links to my blogposts about Stoppard's works:

-- The Invention of Stoppard Stoppard's favorite of his own works was The Invention of Love.
-I saw it on Broadway and I read it closely.
-Stoppard eluded me, but I do think my essay about the show hits on something great: the playwright known for verbal virtuosity achieves his greatest emotional effect in the silence between just two words.
+• The Invention of Stoppard reviews The Invention of Love, Stoppard's favorite of his own works.
+I saw it on Broadway and later read it closely.
+Stoppard eluded me, but I do think my essay about the show hits on something great: the playwright known for verbal virtuosity achieves his greatest emotional effect with just "Oh."

-I may some day post notes I wrote longhand on Every Good Boy Deserves Favor, The Real Thing, Travesties, and Night and Day.
+I may some day post notes I wrote longhand on Every Good Boy Deserves Favor, The Real Thing, Professional Foul (a teleplay), Travesties, and Night and Day.

 When I studied at Oxford in the summer of 1980, the lords of British theatre were Stoppard, his buddy Pinter, and their less-revered-but-more-popular colleague Peter Shaffer.
 I wrote about the other two when they died: